NASCAR: Cup Series

 In 2014, NASCAR announced another revamp to the Chase format, expanding the Chase pool to 16 drivers, and eliminating four drivers after every three races, leaving four drivers to compete for the championship at the season finale at Homestead.
 In addition, wins were given an increased emphasis, with the 16 drivers with the most wins (15 if the points leader is winless; points leader will receive an automatic berth) gaining a spot in the chase.
 If there are fewer than 16 winners, the remaining spots will be filled based on the conventional points system.

 Monster Energy became the title sponsor in 2017, which changed the series' name to Monster Energy NASCAR Cup Series.
-With Monster Energy's title sponsorship, NASCAR also abandoned "The Chase" name and now refers to the last 10 races simply as "the playoffs" similar to most other sports.
+With Monster Energy's title sponsorship, NASCAR also abandoned "The Chase" name and began referring to the last 10 races simply as "the playoffs" similar to most other sports.

 After the 2019 season, NASCAR declined an offer from Monster Energy to remain the title sponsor of the top series.
 On December 5, NASCAR revealed their new sponsorship model.
 Instead of a singular title sponsor, four "premier partners" (Coca-Cola, Xfinity, Busch Beer and GEICO) would be closely affiliated with the top series, which was simply renamed the NASCAR Cup Series.
+GEICO departed the sport after the 2024 season.

+Prior to the start of the 2026 season, NASCAR announced that their postseason would revert to a format similar to the one used in 2004, in which a single points cutoff and reset would take place at the end of the 26-race regular season.
+At that point, the top sixteen drivers in the points standings would compete for the championship over the course of the next ten races, with the championship being awarded to the driver with the most points at the end of the season.
+The name "The Chase" would also return, replacing the "Playoffs" term used from 2017 to 2025.
+Additional changes included the removal of the "playoff points" system, and that race wins would award an increased 55 points, but would no longer result in automatically qualifying for the Chase.